 Steven Garber has a classroom among many people in many places.
 As the Founder and Principal of the Washington Institute, the heart of his own calling is that people understand the integral character of faith, vocation, and culture.
-Author of The Fabric of Faithfulness: Weaving Together Belief and Behavior (Second Ed., 2007), he writes frequently for Comment and Critique, and in addition was a contributor to the volumes Faith Goes to Work: Reflections From the Marketplace, and Get Up Off Your Knees: Preaching the U2 Catalogue, as well as to the Mars Hill Audio journal, “Tacit Knowing, Truthful Knowing: The Life and Work of Michael Polanyi.”
+Author of The Fabric of Faithfulness: Weaving Together Belief and Behavior (Second Ed., 2007) and Visions of Vocation: Common Grace for the Common Good (2013), he writes frequently for Comment and Critique, and in addition was a contributor to the volumes Faith Goes to Work: Reflections From the Marketplace, and Get Up Off Your Knees: Preaching the U2 Catalogue, as well as to the Mars Hill Audio journal, “Tacit Knowing, Truthful Knowing: The Life and Work of Michael Polanyi.”
 For many years he taught on Capitol Hill in the American Studies Program, and then became the Scholar-in-Residence for the Council for Christian Colleges and Universities.
 He serves as a board member for Ransom Fellowship, the Blood:Water Mission, A Rocha, and the Telos Project, and as a consultant for the Wedgwood Circle, the Murdock Trust, the Demdaco Corporation and the Mars Corporation.
 A native of the great valleys of Colorado and California, he is married to Meg and is the father of five children whose own callings have them scattered around the world.

 Kate first came to Washington from Colorado as a Falls Church Fellow in 2002 where she studied under Dr. Garber and worked for Chuck Colson and The Wilberforce Forum on several human rights policy initiatives.
 She then spent several years working on Capitol Hill for U.S. Senate leadership and helped to lead the vocational ministry Faith & Law.
 In 2007 she left Capitol Hill to help start The Wedgwood Circle, an angel investment network to fund art that lifts up the good, true and beautiful.
 In 2008 her family moved to England for her husband to pursue his graduate degree where, when not busy caring for their young children, Kate worked part-time to lead business development for a boutique project management firm.
 She also worked on a handful of special projects for the global consulting firm Oxford Analytica.
 After returning to the DC area, Kate joined The Washington Institute staff as a writer in 2010 and began directing its development in 2011.
+She recently wrote Wonder Woman: Navigating the Challenges of Motherhood, Career, and Identity as part of the Barna Group Frames.
 Kate graduated from the University of Colorado at Boulder with a B.S. in Journalism and B.A in Political Science.
 She is wife to a very good man and mother to their three young children.

 Director of Formation